MEDevx/IntroToComputing-Challenges/README.md

 # IntroToComputing-Challenges
-This is my first activity in Introduction to Computing.
+This is the compilation of my submitted activities in Introduction to Computing.